Gerardbulky/nilssonsstadtjanst/README.md

 - Some of the photos used where obtained from Can Stock Photo.
 ## **Acknowledgements**
 - I recieved inspiration from myself because i work as a cleaner in a cleaning company.
 Just wanted to experiment what is like building a cleaning company.
+- I would like to thank my Mentor for his support throughout this journey.
+- The tutor for their relentless efforts